-NOTE: By the "Cruise Vessel Security and Safety Act" (pdf), all cruise lines and passenger shipping operators are required by law to report to FBI any criminal activity against US citizens.
+NOTE: By "Cruise Vessel Security and Safety Act" (pdf), all passenger shipping companies are required by law to report to FBI any criminal activity against US citizens.
 Reports are mandatory, even on incidents at sea, during which the vessels were in international waters.
 The act became a law in 2010, when was signed by Barack Obama.
 The most common accidents on cruise ships are caused by:

 - rogue waves (may reach height of up to 100 ft / 30 m)